viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 When the XADC Wizard is configured to have an AIX4Lite interface (which is what we will do), the DCLK is driven by the s_axi_aclk clock of the AXI interface.

 The ADC circuitry within the XADC is driven by the clock ADCCLK, which is derived from DCLK by a configurable ratio divider.
 The minimum possible divider ratio is 2, and the maximum ratio is 255.
-The divider ratio can be configured dynamically by the function [XSysMon_SetAdcClkDivisor()](https://github.com/Xilinx/embeddedsw/blob/5688620af40994a0012ef5db3c873e1de3f20e9f/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.c#L1089).
+The divider ratio can be configured dynamically by calling the function [XSysMon_SetAdcClkDivisor()](https://github.com/Xilinx/embeddedsw/blob/5688620af40994a0012ef5db3c873e1de3f20e9f/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.c#L1089).

 In the default XADC setup of Continuous Sampling mode, 26 ADCCLK cycles are required to acquire an analog signal and perform a conversion.
 The 26 ADCCLK cycle period can be extended to 32 cycles by configuration.
 See the boolean parameter IncreaseAcqCycles of the [XSysMon_SetSingleChParams()](https://github.com/Xilinx/embeddedsw/blob/5688620af40994a0012ef5db3c873e1de3f20e9f/XilinxProcessorIPLib/drivers/sysmon/src/xsysmon.c#L586).
 The parameter controls the duration of the so-called settling period (this is what [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC/Continuous-Sampling) calls it), which is 4 ADCCLK cycles by default and can be extended to 10 cycles.